-As creators prepare to launch their campaign, many are tempted to jump right into making the fun stuff: filming a cool video, taking alluring product photos, sending excited tweets and posts to friends, family, and followers.
-Here at Crowd Supply, we don’t want to dull that enthusiasm, but that’s not where you should start work on your funding campaign.
+As creators prepare to launch their campaign, many are tempted to jump right into the glamorous stuff of a campaign: filming a cool video, taking alluring product photos, sending excited tweets and posts to friends, family, and followers.
+We don’t want to dull that enthusiasm, but that’s not where you should start work on your funding campaign.
 After all the hard work you’ve done on your project, you need to start the next phase with some important marketing decisions nailed down.
 That’s why we recommend that the first thing you work on is the main body of your campaign copy.
 That’s not because it’s the most important piece of collateral for your campaign, it definitely isn’t.
 It’s because the process of writing it will lay the groundwork for the ideas and approach you’ll use in all of the other marketing and presentation of your project; it will help you ensure your message is consistent and well-crafted.
 It will help ensure the fun stuff is good stuff.

 That does not mean you have to complete all of your campaign text and get it ready to publish before anything else gets done.
 It does mean that the issues you think about and the questions you answer as you start the job of writing will help and inform the rest of your campaign.
 Starting with campaign text lays the conceptual foundation on which you’ll build your campaign.
 It’s more about getting the process going than completing a deliverable.